What to expect when attending a meeting at “We are the Ekklesia” devotional gatherings

 DEVOTION TO SCRIPTURE

-We do not encourage a particular version or translation of the Holy Bible because we believe that there are many translations of the Bible that are good for study and reading.
+We do not demand adherence to any particular version or translation of the Holy Bible because we believe that there are many translations of the Bible that are good for study and reading.
+We do caution the group to be careful with their selection of bible versions as there are versions that are dangerous as far as translation goes.
 The most important thing is that we are reading and studying the Holy Bible on a regular basis.
-We enjoy an open format of dialogue in our meetings where it is not only ok to ask questions as we read the Bible, but we encourage it.
-We embrace mutual sharing as appose to the sermon lecture approach which is pretty much become the standard in Ecclesiastes today.
-We believe that this format will encourage our attendees to dig into the Bible receive revelation from God through the Holy Spirit and in turn come to the gathering to contribute to the study rather then to come to the gathering to get fed.
-How many times have I heard professing Christians tell me that they need to get to Ekklesia so they can get fed the word of God.
-This should not be the case.
-It is not what being a disciple of Jesus Christ is all about.
+We enjoy an open format of dialogue in our meetings where it is not only okay to ask questions as we read the Bible, but we encourage it.
+We embrace mutual sharing of the scriptures in a dialogue format that is peer to peer instead of the sermon lecture approach which has become the standard in churches today.
+We believe that this format will encourage everyone that joins our gatherings to dig into the Bible personally to pursue revelation from God and in turn come to the gathering to contribute to the study rather then to come to the gathering to get fed.

 We share what the Lord is revealing, what He is doing in our lives and what we can do for each other as God’s family in Christ Jesus.
 We want believers to be followers and lovers of Jesus Christ our Lord and Savior, but also lovers of the Word of God which is a light for our path in life.
 Far too often, we can see that people become lovers of ministries, lovers of ministry books, lovers of programs, lovers of Ekklesia leaders and the theatrical sermons they give.
 But we should be primarily in love with Jesus Christ, our Father God, the Holy Ghost and the Word of God and our brothers and sisters in Christ.
-A Ekklesia cannot be successful or healthy if the people are not personally meeting with and enjoying God consistently.
+The Ekklesia cannot be successful or healthy if the people are not personally walking with and enjoying God consistently.
 The greatest command is to love God with all of our heart, soul, mind, and strength, so this must be our greatest priority as Christians.
 Of course our second highest priority is to love others as we love ourselves.

-We have structured things at “We are the Ekklesia” to build a culture of people spending time with God every single day for health and well-being of themselves.
-Many Christians look to Sunday morning as the time where they will be “fed” by someone preaching a sermon, but we expect everyone in our Ekklesia to be able to read \ study the word of God on their own with effective understanding.
+Many Christians look to Sunday morning as the time where they will be “fed” by someone preaching a sermon, but we expect everyone in the Ekklesia to be able to read \ study the word of God on their own with effective understanding eventually.
 When we gather as a group, rather than having the group Elders preach a sermon, we have a discussion led by the group Elders in which we discuss the passages of scriptures that we are focusing on at that current time frame.
 We expect all of the group to contribute to the meeting with their feedback and insight on the scriptures in a sharing format so that the believer’s ability to read and comprehend the scriptures can be strengthened.
 Instead of coming to consume, people have the expectation that they should be bringing insight from their personal time with the Lord throughout the week.
 This helps build a culture of people taking time in God’s Word seriously and being devoted to the Scriptures.

 SIMPLE GATHERINGS